 - Sloped roof systems – shingles, metal and tiles, architectural vs. structural

 - The critical importance of roof detailing around equipment and penetrations

 - Roofing accessories

-- Moisture surveys - thermography / capacitance / nuclear / ELD
+- Moisture in roofs and moisture surveys: thermographic / capacitance / nuclear

 - Estimating remaining service life

 - Who does it? -- Tasks and workflow